mchecanu/G-mode-anlalysis-of-temporal-series-in-force-microscopy/README.md

 # G-mode-anlalysis-of-temporal-series-in-force-microscopy

-This is the notebook I used for the data analysis of the Article: M.Checa et. al "Simultaneous mapping of nanoscale dielectric, electrochemical, and ferroelectric surface properties of van der Waals layered ferroelectric via advanced SPM", Applied Physics Letters (2021).
+This is the notebook I used for the data analysis of the Articles:

+M.Checa et. al "Simultaneous mapping of nanoscale dielectric, electrochemical, and ferroelectric surface properties of van der Waals layered ferroelectric via advanced SPM", Applied Physics Letters (2021).

+M.Checa et. al "Revealing Fast Cu-Ion Transport and Enhanced Conductivity at the CuInP2S6–In4/3P2S6 Heterointerface", ACS Nano (2022).

 Structure:
   1. Importing Tunning Data